wp-plugins/simple-pull-quote/readme.txt

 To change the look of your pull quotes, simply edit the CSS file included in the plugin installation folders at "wp-content/plugins/simple-pull-quote/css/simple-pull-quote.css".
 Style the pull quotes with the CSS class of “simplePullQuote”.

+= Versions =

+0.2 - Initial public release
+0.2.1 - Removed text-based quotes by default.
+Now users must add their own quotes if they want them.
+This gives users more flexibility.

 == Screenshots ==

 1. Step-by-step usage instructions